oci-landing-zones/oci-landing-zone-operating-entities/blueprints/multi-tenancy/design/readme.md

 # **The OCI Open LZ &ndash; Multi-Tenancy [Blueprint](#)**

-### A Blueprint to Simplify the Onboarding of Organizations, Business Units, and Subsidiaries into OCI
+### A Blueprint to Simplify the Onboarding of All Your Organizations, Business Units, and Subsidiaries into OCI

 &nbsp;